inguyen314/r_graphics/README.md

 Step 3.
 Open "MVS_ReservoirStatusGraphics.R" in "r_graphics" with a text editor and make changes to 4 lines of code.

 Step 4.
 Edit "MVS_ReservoirStatusGraphics.R".
-        Chnage the path at 4 locations at line 64,65,68, and 69 to match where you extracted the "r_graphics" folder.
+        Chnage the path at "graphicDirectory", "img1", "img2" to match where you extracted the "r_graphics" folder.
 Save and edit text editor.

 Step 5.
 Right Click on "RunMyRScript.bat" and select "Edit"
         Edit line 4 "C:\Program Files\R\R-4.2.2\bin\Rscript.exe". make sure the path to "Rscript.exe" is correct.
 Save and exit.